BurntSushi/imdb-rename/README.md

 Thor.Ragnarok.2017.1080p.WEB-DL.DD5.1.H264-FGT.mkv
 ```

-We can "clean it up" and rename it a nice title like so:
+We can "clean it up" and rename it to a nice title like so:

 ```
 $ imdb-rename Thor.Ragnarok.2017.1080p.WEB-DL.DD5.1.H264-FGT.mkv